The skeleton of the tent – the poles or air tubes

 GRP poles can break – especially if you accidentally mis-thread a pole and try to force it.
 Since they contain glass fibres, the broken pole can be very sharp, so take care.
 Some manufacturers use poles with an outer wrapping (the brand name ‘Durawrap’ is one such material) to protect the pole further.

 At the top end of the ‘bendy pole’ range is carbon fibre.
 Poles from this ultra-light material are incredibly strong, but come at a cost.
-They are not yet in general use, but you can buy replacement carbon fibre poles for a current tent if you want to spend the money.
+You can buy replacement carbon fibre poles for a current tent if you want to spend the money.

 Metal bendy poles

 A more durable alternative for flexible poles is metal.
-These are almost always made from aluminium or an aluminium alloy, they are light and strong and less likely to break unless really abused.
+These are almost always made from an aluminium alloy.
+They are light and strong and less likely to break unless really abused.

-They can sometimes bend permanently, particularly if trodden on or if a heavy tent is put up incorrectly.
+They can sometimes bend permanently, particularly if trodden on, driver over or if a heavy tent is put up incorrectly.
 Try to avoid this because although they can be straightened, they will never be quite as good or as straight again.

 Keep bendy poles linked

-Whether bendy poles are made in composite or aluminium, they should be linked with elastic cords to make assembly easier.
+Whether bendy poles are made in composite or aluminium alloy, they are likely to be linked with elastic cords to make assembly easier.
 If cords break repair them immediately.
 A neat trick is to get a length of thin wire, such as garden wire, and use it as a needle to draw the elastic through the pole sections.
 The challenge of threading the final sections becomes easier if you pull the cord tight and then clamp it in place with a bulldog clip at the end of the first sections, leaving a long free end to thread through the remaining pieces of pole before tying it securely at the end.
-If you put away a tent with a few broken cords you’ll experience utter confusion when you next try to put up the tent.
+If you put away a tent with a few broken cords you’ll experience utter confusion when you next try to pitch.

-Normally your tent or the inner tent or tents will be supplied with a sewn-in or separate groundsheet.
+Normally your tent or the inner tent or tents will be supplied with a groundsheet.
 Camping stores sell all kinds of groundsheets separately too.

 If the ground is excessively muddy, you could use the polythene sheet as a second layer under your normal groundsheet to keep your tent clean, though be careful not to leave any sticking out because it’s very slippery when wet.
-We wouldn't recommend doing this for a prolonged period however due to the long term damage this can do to the grass underneath.
 Otherwise, it’s useful to have it available at the end of your holiday to lay out the whole tent to make it easier to pack it away neatly.

 Take a picnic rug